vanHeemstraPublications/dev-to/articles/panic_room_home_assistant_series/panic-room-home-assistant-episode-03.md

 Loading Home Assistant OS...
 ```

 Followed by a stream of Linux boot messages.
 Do not panic.
 (Panic later, if at all.)
-The first boot takes longer than subsequent ones — HAOS is initialising itself, resizing the filesystem to fill the allocated disk space, downloading the current version of Home Assistant Core, and configuring all its internal services.
+The first boot takes longer than subsequent ones — HAOS is doing several things simultaneously: **expanding the `hassos-data` partition to fill your 64 GB virtual disk**, initialising itself, downloading the current version of Home Assistant Core, and configuring all its internal services.

 This process typically takes **5–10 minutes** on the first boot.
+The partition expansion happens early and silently — you will see the filesystem resize messages scroll past in the boot console, then normal startup continues.
 During this time, you will see output like:

 ```
 [  OK  ] Started Home Assistant Supervisor.